dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 * The DOM models a browser page in a tree/node structure.
 * An HTML file hosts your Dart code in a browser page.
-* Use query() with an ID to get an element from the DOM.
+* Use querySelector() with an ID to get an element from the DOM.
 * Compile to JavaScript to run in any modern browser.
 * CSS selectors are patterns used to select matching elements in the DOM.
 * Use CSS rules to style elements.